-The Commerce and Business program Readiness Assessment test is available on Douglas College Blackboard for you to take at your convenience until August 19, 2020 at 11:59 p.m.
+The Commerce and Business Program Readiness Assessment is available on Douglas College Blackboard for you to take at your convenience during the period of September 1st through December 6, 2020 at 11:59 p.m.

 To Book your test, visit the How to Book an Assessment Test page.